 The Bachelor of Science degree in Nursing 3+1 program with Benedictine University is a great way to continue your education.
-Students are required to complete an Associate in Applied Science degree in Nursing at College of DuPage in order to be eligible for the program.
+Students are required to complete the Associate in Applied Science degree in Nursing at College of DuPage in order to be eligible for this 3+1 program.

 Before you Begin

 College of DuPage maintains an open enrollment policy.
 To attend, you must be ONE of the following:

 - A GED completer